Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Constraining the Lipschitz Constant

-Thus, if one were to use batch normalisation in conjunction with our technique, the $\vec \gamma$ parameter must also be constrained.
+Thus, when using batch normalisation in conjunction with our technique, the $\vec \gamma$ parameter must also be constrained.
 This is accomplished by using the expression in Equation~\ref{eq:bn-lipschitz} to compute the operator norm in the projection function given in Equation~\ref{eq:projection}.
-We use a moving average estimate of the variance for performing the projection, rather than the variance computed solely on the current minibatch of training examples.
+In practice, when training the network with minibatch gradient descent, we use a moving average estimate of the variance for performing the projection, rather than the variance computed solely on the current minibatch of training examples.
 This is done because the minibatch estimates of the mean and variance can be quite noisy.